Airport Express Line (Delhi Metro): Rolling stock

 Eight six-car trains supplied by CAF Beasain were imported from Spain.
-CAF holds 5% equity in the DAME project and Reliance Infrastructure holds the remaining 95%.
+CAF holds 5% equity in DAMEPL, a holding company Spice Commerce and Trade Pvt.
+Ltd. holds 65% equity and Reliance Infrastructure holds the remaining 30%.
 The trains on this line are of a premium standard and have in-built noise reduction features for a noise-free ride with padded fabric seats.
-The coaches are equipped with LCD screens for entertainment of the passengers and also provide flight information for convenience of air travellers.
 The trains are fitted with an event recorder which can withstand high levels of temperature and impact and the wheels have flange lubrication system for less noise and better riding comfort.

 Based on the consultancy by MTR, the interior design of the rolling stock is highly similar to that of Hong Kong's Airport Express line, which uses very similar trains.

 Tracks

 To ensure safety, the tracks are fitted with RHEDA-2000 signalling technology, which theoretically allows trains to travel at up to 350 km/h (nearly three times the actual maximum speed of current trains).
 The entire 22.7 km route is ballast-less track, which costs 40–50% more than normal train tracks, but does not take longer to lay than traditional tracks.
 The rails rest on rubber pads on the concrete sleepers for less noise.

 The 7 km elevated section from Buddha Jayanti Park to Mahipalpur has been built with 25 m long girders for the first time in India.
 The 504 girders weigh 120 tons each and were cast in Mahipalpur and transported on 35 m long trailers with 64 tyres.